 Is your Oak tree looking sick, scraggly, droopy, or all of the above?
 It could be due to the insect Kermes scale.

-Kermes scale is an insect pest of red and white oak trees, as well as pin and Gambrel oaks.
-Northern Red Oaks often become infested with Kermes scale, in particular, and are projected to be subject to heavy infestation here in Colorado during 2016.
+Kermes scale is an insect pest of red and white oak trees, as well as the pin and Gambrel oaks.
+Northern Red Oaks often become infested with the Kermes scale, in particular, and are projected to be subject to heavy infestation here in Colorado during 2016.

-The tan to brown female “scales” are 1/4” in diameter, round, immobile, and are are covered with a protective convex shell that is an integral part of their bodies.
-Adult female scales are often found at the base of leaf stems, and are fiendishly difficult to spot because they look very similar to the tree buds.
+The tan to brown female “scales” are 1/4” in diameter, round, immobile, and are covered with a protective convex shell that is an integral part of their bodies.
+Adult female scales are often found at the base of leaf stems and are fiendishly difficult to spot because they look very similar to the tree buds.
 Their eggs hatch in September and October, and crawlers then move to over-wintering sites on the tree’s branches and trunks.

 Kermes scale is aggressive and can cause significant damage in oaks, and treatment is necessary when infestations advance to cover most of the tree – of course, the earlier treatment is implemented, the better prognosis for the tree.